zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sqlite-provider.md

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

  - It is the most widely deployed SQL database engine and the source code for SQLite is in the public domain.
- - It is a database, which does not need to configure it in your system like other databases.
+ - It is a database, which does not need to be configured in your system like other databases.

 ## Install EFE